The number of solutions for random regular NAE-SAT: Reduction to tree optimization by local updates

-\begin{proof} Let $\gamma$ count the total number of cycles in $\glit$ of length at most $2t$.
-If $v\notin V_t$ then $v$ must certainly lie within distance $t$ of one of these cycles, so crudely we have \beq |V\setminus V_t| \le 2t (dk)^t\gamma. \eeq Consider breadth-first search exploration in $\glit$ started from an arbitrary variable, say $v=1$.
+\begin{proof} Let $\gamma$ count the total number of cycles in $\graph$ of length at most $2t$.
+If $v\notin V_t$ then $v$ must certainly lie within distance $t$ of one of these cycles, so crudely we have \beq |V\setminus V_t| \le 2t (dk)^t\gamma\,.\eeq Consider breadth-first search exploration in $\graph$ started from an arbitrary variable, say $v=1$.
 At each step of the exploration we reveal one edge, so the exploration takes $nd$ steps total.
-Conditioned on everything revealed in the first $t$ steps, the chance that the edge revealed at step $t+1$ will form a new cycle of length $\le 2t$ is upper bounded by
+Conditioned on everything revealed in the first $t$ steps, the chance that the edge revealed at step $t+1$ will form a new cycle of length $\le 2t$ is upper bounded by$(dk)^{2t}/(nd-t)$.
+It follows that the total number of cycles revealed up to time $nd(1-\delta)$ is stochastically dominated by a binomial random variable